 find_element, walks up the tree until it finds an

 hover pseudoclass.
 It also has to unset the

 hover pseudoclass on the previously-hovered element, so I store a reference to that element in the

 class Browser: def handle_hover(self, e): x, y = e.x, e.y - 60 + self.scrolly elt = find_element(x, y, self.nodes) while elt and not isinstance(elt, ElementNode): elt = elt.parent if self.hovered_elt: self.hovered_elt.pseudoclasses.remove("hover") if elt: elt.pseudoclasses.add("hover") self.hovered_elt = elt self.relayout()

 Note that hover calls

 relayout, because by changing the pseudoclasses it potentially changes which rules apply to which elements and thus which borders are applied where.

 Try this out!
-You should see black rectangles appear over every element you hover over, except of course that it'll take about a second to do so and the refresh rate will be really really bad.
-Now it's really clear we need to speed up layout.
+Black rectangles should appear around every element you hover over—except it'll take about a second to do!
+We really need to speed up layout.

 Actually, this is not how